Harkupp History, Family Crest & Coats of Arms

 Early History of the Harkupp family

 This web page shows only a small excerpt of our Harkupp research.
-Another 195 words (14 lines of text) covering the years 1714 and 1727 are included under the topic Early Harkupp History in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) covering the years 1714, 1727, 1574, 1631, 1574, 1590, 1609, 1603, 1642, 1661, 1727, 1612, 1673, 1618, 1679 and 1618 are included under the topic Early Harkupp History in all our PDF Extended History products and printed products wherever possible.

 Harkupp Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Harkupp are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Harkupp include Harcourt, Harcutt, Harker, Harkett and others.

 Early Notables of the Harkupp family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Harkupp Notables in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) are included under the topic Early Harkupp Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Harkupp family to the New World and Oceana
+Migration of the Harkupp family

-went on to make essential contributions to the emerging nations of Canada and the United States.
-Some of the first immigrants to cross the Atlantic and come to North America carried the name Harkupp, or a variant listed above: John Harcourt, who arrived in Jamaica in 1684; Edward Harcourt, who arrived in Texas in 1836; and Mary Harcourt, who settled in New England
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
+Some of the first immigrants to cross the Atlantic and come to North America carried the name Harkupp, or a variant listed above: John Harcourt, who arrived in Jamaica in 1684; Edward Harcourt, who arrived in Texas in 1836; and Mary Harcourt, who settled in New England in 1773.